the-mason-jar/the-mason-jar/cocktails/sazerac/sazerac.md

 Sazerac
 =======

-The official cocktail of New Orleans, and often referred to as the oldest American cocktail -- the Sazerac is a fine cocktail for those who like the taste of Rye...
+The official cocktail of New Orleans, and often referred to as the oldest American cocktail -- the Sazerac is a fine choice for those who like the taste of Rye...

 Ingredients
 -----------